Musical elements in the discrete-time representation of sound: Characterization of the musical note in discrete-time audio

-Although simple until here, spatial localization depends considerably of other cues.
+Spatial localization depends considerably on other cues.
 By using only ITD and IID it is possible to specify solely the horizontal angle (azimuthal) $\theta$ given by:

 with $x,y$ as presented in Figure~\ref{fig:spac}.
-Henceforth, there are problems when $\theta$ fall upon the so called "cone of confusion": the same pair of ITD and IID results in a large number of points inside the cone.
-On those points the inference of the azimuthal angle depends specially of the attenuative filtering for high frequencies, since the head interferes much more in the treble than in bass waves~\cite{Heeger,hrtf}.
-Also relevant to the hearing of lateral sources is that low frequencies diffracts and the wave arrive to the opposite ear with a delay of $\approx 0,7ms$.\cite{floEsp}

-Figure~\ref{fig:spac} depicts the acoustic shadow of the cranium, an important phenomenon to perception of source azimuthal angle in the cone of confusion.
-The cone itself is not shown in Figure~\ref{fig:spac} because it is not exactly a cone and its precise dimensions were not encountered in the literature.
-Given the filtering and diffraction dependent of the sound spectrum, it is hard, if not impossible, to correctly draw the confusion cone.
-Even so, the cone of confusion can be understood as a cone with its top placed in the middle of head and growing out in the direction of each ear~\cite{hrtf}.

-On the other hand, the complete localization, including height and distance of sound source, is given by the Head Related Transfer Function (HRTF)~\cite{hrtf}.
-There are well known open databases of HRTF, such as CIPIC, and it is possible to apply those transfer functions in a sonic signal by convolution (see equation~\ref{eq:conv})~\cite{CIPIC}.
-Each human body has its filtering and there are techniques to generate HRTFs to be universally used~\cite{lazaSPA}.
+Notice that the same pair of ITD and IID (as defined in Equations~\ref{eq:dti} and~\ref{eq:dii}) is related to all the points in a vertical circle parallel to the head, i.e. the source can have any horizontal component inside the circle.
+Such a circle is called the "cone of confusion".
+In general, one can assume that the source is in the same horizontal plane as the listener and at its front (because humans are prone to hearing frontal and horizontal sources).
+Even in such cases, there are other important cues for sound localization.
+Consider the acoustic shadow depicted in Figure~\ref{fig:spac}: for lateral sources the inference of the azimuthal angle is especially dependent on the filtering of frequencies by the head, pinna (outer ear) and torso.
+Also, low frequencies diffract and arrive to the opposite ear with a greater ITD.
+The complete localization, including height and distance of a sound source, is given by the Head Related Transfer Function (HRTF).
+There are well known open databases of HRTFs, such as CIPIC, and it is possible to apply such transfer functions in a sonic signal by convolution (see Equation~\ref{eq:conv}).
+Each human body has its own filtering and there are techniques to generate HRTFs to be universally used.~\cite{lazaSPA,CIPIC,floEsp,Heeger,hrtf}